Semi Homemade: How to Combine Quick-Service Foods with Home Cooking

 Soup du Jour

-The fanciest fish restaurant in my community has a pricey menu.
-I mean take-your-breath-away expensive, to the point that receiving the check and then adding a gratuity all but ruins an otherwise fabulous meal.
 However, this restaurant’s to-die-for New England clam chowder is renowned and available for take-out at a reasonable price.
 I can only imagine they are trying to discourage the annoying customers who come in on a cold winter night, take up space at a lovely linen-covered table, and linger over big steaming bowls of hearty chowder, turning down complete meals and desserts.

 That’s fine with me because picking up a quart of steaming hot chowder and sourdough rolls (also a specialty) is a terrific way to avoid a huge restaurant tab when needing a meal replacement.
+This has been part of a semi-homemade meal I have served guests by adding a salad to the meal.
+And you can be sure I pour that soup into my own soup pot and discard all the evidence that might indicate I did not make it from scratch.

 Many restaurants serve homemade soups that are available for take-out in family-size portions.
-Check around and then add that to your list of options when you need to fill out or replace a meal [relatively] inexpensively.
+Check around and then add that to your list of options when you need to fill out or replace a meal (relatively) inexpensively.

 Big Salad

 Pizza restaurants are notorious for offering large salads on their take-out menus.
 It might be called a large antipasto salad.
-Typically, it’s a big bed of lettuce and other greens plus a variety of pizza toppings, such as onions, olives, peppers, tomatoes, pepperoni, and cheese.
+Typically, it’s a big bed of lettuce and other greens, plus a variety of pizza toppings, such as onions, olives, peppers, tomatoes, pepperoni, and cheese.
 Fantastic!

 Now is the time to start planning how to replace a regular meal more economically.
 You’re smart, so I am confident you will come up with ideas and strategies I haven’t considered.